 The Oil Pressure Sender is used to communicate the oil pressure condition to the ECM.
 Engine damage can occur if the engine is operated with low oil pressure.
 The ECM sends a 5v signal to the oil pressure sender.
-The sender will report a signal back to the ECM on the signal wire de-pending on the pressure that is applied on its diaphragm.
-The voltage is linear in comparison to the pressure applied (see chart below).
-The MIL command is ON.
+The sender will report a signal back to the ECM on the signal wire de-pending on the pressure that

 Step Action Value(s) Yes No 1 Did you perform the On-Board (OBD) System Check? - Go to Step (2) Go to OBD System Check Section 2 Verify that the engine has oil pressure usinga mechanical oil pressure gauge before proceeding with this chart.
 See Engine Specifications Section 1F.
 Does the engine have oil pressure above 15 psi?
 15 psi Go to Step (3) Repair faulty Oiling System 3 Key ON, Engine Running DST connected in System Data Mode Clear DTC 524 Warm the engine by idling until the ECT temperature is above 160 degrees F. and has been running for at least 20 seconds or more Increase engine speed above 600 RPM Does DTC 524 reset and cause the engine to shut down?
 Go to Step (4) Intermittent problem Go to Intermittent section 4 With a voltmeter, check terminal B on the sensor for a 5-volt reference from the ECM.
 Do you have 5 volts on terminal 2?
-5v Go to Step (6) Go to Step (5) 5 With a voltmeter, check terminal 4 on the ECM for a 5-volt reference.
+5v Go to Step (6) Go to Step (5) 5 With a voltmeter, check terminal 4 on theECM for a 5-volt reference.
 Do you have a 5v reference coming out of the ECM?
 5v Repair faulty wiring between ECM and Oil pressure sensor Go to Step (8) 6 With the oil pressure sender connected check for a signal coming out of terminal 3.
 Do you have a voltage signal coming out of terminal 3?
 Go to Step (7) Replace faulty oil pressure sender 7 With the oil pressure sender connected check for a signal at terminal 25 of the ECM.
 Do you have a signal voltage at pin 25 of the ECM?
 Go to Step (8) Repair faulty wiring between terminal 3 and Terminal 25.

-Step Action Value(s) Yes No 8 Replace ECM Is the replacement complete?
+Step Action Value(s) Yes Νο 8 Replace ECM Is the replacement complete?
 Go to Step (9) - 9 Remove all test equipment except the DST.
-Connect any disconnected components, fuses, etc. Using the DST clear DTC information fromthe ECM.
+Connect any disconnected components, fuses, etc. Using the DST clear DTC information from the ECM.
 Turn the ignition OFF and wait 30 seconds.
 Start the engine and operate the vehicle tofull operating temperature Observe the MIL Observe engine performance and drivability After operating the engine within the test parameters of DTC-524 check for any stored codes.
 Does the engine operate normally with no stored codes?
 System OK Go to OBD System Check

-DTC 521- Oil Pressure High (SPN 100:FMI 0)
+DTC 521 - Oil Pressure High (SPN 100:FMI 0) DTC 116 - Oil Pressure High (SPN 100:FMI 0)